jackhuang78/SimpleRest/README.md

 DELETE | /rest/<collection>/<id> | Delete an item from a collection DELETE | /rest/<collection>      | Delete all items in a collection

+Items are given and returned in JSON format.

 ## Example ##
 Create a few student records.